alanc9016/cse130/asgn1/README.md

 <a name="Makefile"></a>
 ### Makefile
-- Will create an executable called httpserver includes a clean utility(spotless) that removes all object files, including dog.
+- Will create an executable called httpserver includes a clean utility(spotless) that removes all object files, including httpserver.
 Also includes format that will format source code(format).

 <a name="DESIGN"></a>
 ### DESIGN